 Drawing on his passion for free software, Carlos developed an online educational portal for students studying environmental sciences at UANL in 2004, beginning a modest career in web development through institutional collaboration.
 Since 2007, Carlos has collaborated with Anima Mundi – Investigación y Acción Biocultural and Global Diversity Foundation (GDF) on community-based conservation support projects, training community researchers to conduct collaborative research and defend their indigenous territory in Oaxaca, Mexico.

-More recently, in his role as GEN Facilitator and Digital Consultant, Carlos manages the Network’s internal online platforms.
+In his role as GEN Facilitator and Digital Consultant, Carlos supports GEN’s online platforms.
 He also supports GEN’s regional activities in Central and South America.